 Accurate Diagnosis

-The LHR Advanced Cardiac Imaging Program employs the most advanced cardiac imaging techniques and tools available in order to provide the highest-quality images of the heart structures and morphology, as well as the newest platforms and tools that help demonstrate the physiologic significance of coronary artery disease, if present.
+Our Comprehensive Cardiac Imaging Program employs the most advanced cardiac imaging techniques and tools available in order to provide the highest-quality images of the heart structures and morphology, as well as the newest platforms and tools that help demonstrate the physiologic significance of coronary artery disease, if present.
 Our robust data allows our experienced cardiac radiologist to make the most accurate diagnosis of various heart conditions.

 Scheduling